cherry-lime/test/README.md

 # Test Advisor
-Before running, make sure a database URL is included in the .env file.
+Before running, make sure a database URL, a secret key JWT_SECRET and an expiration date for that key EXPIRESIN is included in the .env file.

 ### Install Prisma and generate Prisma client:
 ```